by Rick Warren — May 26, 2021

-Why am I saying this?
-Because when people's approval becomes all-important to you, you're setting yourself up to fear rejection.
+Why does this matter?
+Because when people’s approval becomes all-important to you, you set yourself up to live in fear of rejection.

 The Bible says, “In view of all this, what can we say?
 If God is for us, who can be against us?”
-(Romans 8:31 TEV) If you recognize how much God is for you, it gives you the ability to withstand tremendous rejection.
+(Romans 8:31 GNT).
+If you recognize how much God is for you, it gives you the ability to withstand tremendous rejection from other people.

 For some people, all that matters is popularity, fame, or applause.
-"What do other people think of me?
+They think: “What do other people think of me?
 How do I look to everybody else?
-Image is everything!"
+Image is everything!”

-If you live that way, you are at the mercy of everybody else's judgments.
-If they think I’m a loser, I must be a loser!
-If they think I'm a dork, I must be a dork!
-I don't want to live that way — do you?
+If you live this way, you are at the mercy of everyone else’s judgments.
+If someone thinks you’re a loser, you must be a loser!
+If someone thinks you’re a dork, you must be a dork!
+I don’t want to live that way—do you?

-God never intended for you to live this way.
-It’s as if he’s saying to you, “Why are you listening to them for?
-They're just mortal men.
-I'm the one that counts.
-They are no more enduring than grass."
+The good news is God never intended for you to live this way.
+It’s as if he’s saying to you, “Why are you listening to them?
+They’re just mortal men and women.
+I’m the one that counts.
+They are no more enduring than grass.”

-Paul says his goal in life is to please God, not men.
-“Does this sound as if I am trying to win human approval?
+The apostle Paul said his goal in life was to please God, not others: “Does this sound as if I am trying to win human approval?
 No indeed!
-What I want is God's approval!
+What I want is God’s approval!
 Am I trying to be popular with people?
-If I were still trying to do so, I would not be a servant of Christ” (Galatians 1:10 TEV).
+If I were still trying to do so, I would not be a servant of Christ” (Galatians 1:10 GNT).

-He says I have a choice.
-I can choose whether I'm going to live for the applause of God or the applause of men.
 Who are you more interested in pleasing?
 The crowd or God?
-Paul says you can't seek the approval of both at the same time.
+You can’t seek the approval of both at the same time.
 You have to decide who you want to impress.
-Just remember whose applause is "no more enduring than grass” and who is “the one who strengthens you.”
+Just remember who is “no more enduring than grass” and who is “the one who strengthens you.”